openlookeng/hetu-core/hetu-docs/en/functions/conversion.md

 (4): BIG PRECISION -\> SAMLL conversion will fail when data is out of range of SMALL

 (5): REAL/FLOAT -\>DECIMAL conversion will fail when data is out of range of DECIMAL.
-Scale will be cut off when out of range.
+Scale will be cut off when out of range

 (6): DECIMAL-\>DECIMAL conversion will fail when data is out of range of DECIMAL.
-Scale will be cut off when out of range.
+Scale will be cut off when out of range

 (7): VARCHAR-\>BOOLEAN only \'0\',\'1\',\'TRUE\',\'FALSE\' can be converted.
 Others will be failed

 (8): VARCHAR-\>DECIMAL conversion will fail when its not an numeric or the converted value is out of range of DECIMAL.
-Scale will be cut off when out of range.
+Scale will be cut off when out of range

-(9): VARCHAR-\>CHAR if length of VARCHAR is larger than CHAR, it will be cut off.
+(9): VARCHAR-\>CHAR if length of VARCHAR is larger than CHAR, it will be cut off

 (10): VARCHAR-\>DATE The VARCHAR can only be formatted like:\'YYYY-MM-DD\', e.g. 2000-01-01